 Arising from the adverse economic impact from the Covid-19 pandemic, the Bank has been closely monitoring the situation and carrying out necessary evaluation to assess the level of expected credit loss.
 Relief measures, including those initiated by the regulators and by the Bank such as Pre-approved Principal Payment Holiday Scheme, Special 100% Loan Guarantee under the SME Financing Guarantee Scheme and Principal Moratorium for Mortgage Loans, have been made available for eligible customers and credit assessment has been performed, and there has been no significant increase in credit risk and expected credit loss.
 The macro-economic variable forecasts have been reviewed and projected by the Bank's economists on a monthly basis to account for the possible evolvement of resulting economy, both within the period of pandemic and the potential recovery afterward, in Hong Kong and other major countries which the Bank's network covers.
-In addition, the Bank has also performed credit portfolio review to evaluate the credit quality of loans by assessing the customers' repayment ability, and management overlay has been quantified and provided for to cater for the credit quality deterioration identified.
-Additional measures with various monitoring tools have been applied to identify negatively impacted customers aimed to minimize potential credit loss.
+In addition, the Bank has also performed credit portfolio review to evaluate the credit quality of loans by assessing the customers' repayment ability.
+Additional measures with various monitoring tools have been applied to identify negatively impacted customers aiming to minimize potential credit loss.